Three-peat: Origin

+Trademark

-However, Riles & Co., the corporate entity of National Basketball Association (NBA) coach Pat Riley, submitted in November 1988 a trademark application for the use of three-peat on shirts, jackets and hats.
-At the time, the phrase was being used by members and fans of the Los Angeles Lakers basketball team, of whom Riley was the head coach, regarding the Lakers' quest that season to obtain what would have been a third successive NBA championship.
-According to Riley, it was Laker player Byron Scott who coined the term in reference to the team's goal for that season.
+The term is a registered trademark owned by Pat Riley, the Lakers' head coach from 1981 to 1990.
+The original owner and assignor of the underlying THREE-PEAT "mark" was Bijan Khezri, former president of P.d.P.
+Paperon De Paperoni, a Delaware corporation.
+Khezri submitted in November 1988 a trademark application for the use of three-peat on shirts, jackets and hats.
+Around that time, the phrase was being used by members and fans of the Los Angeles Lakers basketball team, of whom Pat Riley was the head coach, regarding the Lakers' quest that season to obtain what would have been a third successive NBA championship.
+According to Riley, it was Laker player Byron Scott who cited the term in reference to the team's goal for that season.

+After Khezri assigned the trademark to Riley, it remained an entity of Riley's company Riles & Co..
 In 1989, Riles & Co. successfully registered the trademark under U.S. Registration Number 1552980.
 The Lakers did not win a third consecutive NBA championship in 1989, but the Chicago Bulls did in 1993, and Riles & Co. collected royalties from sports apparel makers who licensed the phrase for use on merchandise commemorating that accomplishment.

 Riles & Co. subsequently obtained additional registrations expanding the trademark to cover many other kinds of merchandise in addition to apparel.
 The company then went on to reap additional profits by again licensing the phrase to merchandisers when the Bulls again won three consecutive NBA championships from 1996 through 1998, as well as when the New York Yankees won three straight World Series championships from 1998 through 2000 and when the Lakers won three straight NBA championships from 2000 through 2002.
+It was the Lakers' second three-peat in franchise history and only their first since moving from Minneapolis.
+As of 2025, the Lakers are the last team of the four major American professional sports (NHL, MLB, NFL, NBA) to achieve a three-peat.
+Incidentally, Pat Riley was the head coach of the losing teams (New York Knicks in 1992 and 1993, Miami Heat in 1996 and 1997) that were eliminated by the Bulls during their 1991-93 and 1996-98 three-peats of NBA Championships.
+Phil Jackson was the head coach of the Bulls for both of these three-peats, and serving in that same capacity for the Lakers when they achieved their second three-peat.